 Many people rush to buy road salt as soon as the temperatures drop, as it is a simple and effective means of combating ice and slippery conditions.
-Yet the use of road salt is extremely controversial due to its environmental impact, which is why we’ll look at some road salt alternatives.
+Yet road salt is extremely controversial due to its environmental impact.
+That’s why in this article, we’ll look at some road salt alternatives.

-Road, or de-icing salt, comes from naturally mined sodium chloride, and is essentially just poor quality table salt.
-Using salt to melt ice and snow layers is what leads to the typical brownish slush on roads in winter.
-Most US rock salt mines are located close to Cleveland, Detroit, New York State, Louisiana, and Kansas.
+Road, or de-icing salt, comes from naturally mined sodium chloride and is essentially just poor-quality table salt.
+Using salt to melt ice and snow layers leads to the typical brownish slush on roads in winter.
+Most US rock salt mines are near Cleveland, Detroit, New York State, Louisiana, and Kansas.

-However, road salt use is heavily criticized because of its negative impact on the environment.
-Eco-friendly road salt alternatives do exist, and will hopefully become more mainstream.
+However, road salt use is heavily criticized for its negative environmental impact.
+Eco-friendly road salt alternatives do exist and will hopefully become more mainstream.

 Road salt can have many negative impacts on the environment:

 - Destroys plant and animal habitats.
-When everything begins to melt, the salty meltwater runs into the sewage system.
-It then passes through the water treatment plant and ends up back in our waterways.
+When everything melts, the salty meltwater runs into the sewage system.
+It then passes through the water treatment plant and back into our waterways.
 When the salinity of the water rises, the oxygen content drops, making it difficult for wildlife to thrive.
-A 2018 study showed that 37 percent of the US drainage area has seen a salinity increase over the past 50 years, citing road salt as the main cause, especially in colder northern states.
+A 2018 study showed that 37 percent of the US drainage area had seen a salinity increase over the past 50 years, citing road salt as the main cause, especially in colder northern states.

 - Pollutes the soil and contaminates drinking water.
 Vehicles spray salt onto the side of the road when driving past.
 Once those snowbanks begin to melt, the salt permeates the soil in which we grow crops.
 It can also reach our groundwater supplies, which we rely on for drinking water.

-The long-term effects of using road salt are particularly dangerous.
-Damaged plants and contaminated waters also harm the creatures that depend on them (including humans!), which in turn affects entire ecosystems.
+The long-term effects of using road salt are dangerous.
+Damaged plants and contaminated waters also harm the creatures that depend on them (including humans!), affecting entire ecosystems.

 For municipalities, de-icing salt is often the easiest way to make roads safe for traffic.
 They believe it is more cost-effective for them to buy more salt every year than to pay to collect and reuse other gritting materials like gravel.
 Luckily, more pressure is being put on governments to find better alternatives for de-icing, such as smart plows, pre-salting, and salt alternatives.
 Road safety can also be established with regular clearing and gritting of roads with alternative gritting materials.
 There are so many valid reasons for banning the use of road salt altogether.

-This article has been adapted and translated from German by Karen Stankiewicz.
-You can find the original here: Streusalz kaufen: Warum es generell verboten werden sollte** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+This article was originally published by Charlotte Stiebritz.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.